 As we touched upon above, SharePoint has many benefits built-in.
 Below, we’ve outlined just three of the key benefits that we’ve found our customers to be most interested in.
 Want to know about other benefits of using SharePoint in your organization?
 Our experts are always happy to chat!

 Microsoft takes security very seriously.
 Their Cloud computing operations detect 1.5 million attempts every day to compromise their systems, so they have invested an annual security budget of $1 billion USD.

-This emphasis on security pervades every aspect of Microsoft’s business, which includes their SharePoint stack.
-SharePoint comes with several built-in security features, like the ability to limit who outside your organization can see your content, set permissions on who in your organization has access to certain things, create policies to allow or block certain user behaviour, and allow or block your team’s access to content based on their locations.
+This emphasis on security pervades every aspect of Microsoft’s business, which includes its SharePoint stack.
+SharePoint comes with several built-in security features, like the ability to limit who outside your organization can see your content, set permissions on who in your organization has access to certain things, create policies to allow or block certain user behavior, and allow or block your team’s access to content based on their locations.

 SharePoint has been designed to enhance the collaboration experience, especially when it’s paired with other Office 365 apps and services.
 When deployed as part of Office 365, SharePoint creates a virtual workspace that allows teams to meet, complete tasks, and collaborate with one another.